Skip to content

 targetsstring[]Downstream phase names this phase can send handoff notes to

-send(target, message)functionSend a handoff message to a downstream phase.
-Writes to disk immediately
+send(target, payload)functionSend a handoff to a downstream phase.
+Accepts a string or { data?, text? } object.
+Writes handoff.json to disk immediately

 project_dirstringAbsolute path to the project root